Baumgarten, Alexander Department of Laboratory Medicine, School of Medicine, Yale University, New Haven, Connecticut.

 Show previous versions

 - Related disciplines

-The division of biological science concerned with the native or acquired response of complex living organisms to the intrusion of other organisms or foreign substances.
-The immune system allows the host organism to distinguish between self and nonself and to respond to a target (termed an antigen).
+The division of biological science dealing with the native or acquired response of complex living organisms to the intrusion of other organisms or foreign substances.
+The field of immunology is concerned with all aspects of the immune process in organisms.
+In general, the immune system allows the host organism to distinguish between self and nonself and to respond to a target (termed an antigen) [Fig. 1].
 An immunological response is specific and can be genetically determined or learned, that is, developed as a consequence of exposure.
 Examples of immune responses are neutralization of toxic protein molecules, killing of infecting microorganisms, rejection of foreign tissue grafts, and memory by the protective effects of vaccination.
-The last, discovered by E. Jenner toward the end of the eighteenth century, was the primary immunological finding.
+See also: Acquired immunological tolerance; Antigen; Immunity; Immunologic cytotoxicity; Immunological ontogeny; Immunological phylogeny; Vaccination

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 10,000 highly qualified scientists and 46 Nobel Prize winners.